Skip to content

 This test exposes a damper to a fire with a specified course of temperatures, then douses the flames with a fire hose to simulate a real-life situation.

-This test is useful for comparing the conditions under which different plastics combust, and reporting the minimum air temperature at which combustion will occur.
-To achieve these results, the test makes use of a hot-air furnace.
+Under fire and flammability testing, this test is useful for comparing the conditions under which different plastics combust, and reporting the minimum air temperature at which combustion will occur.

 It is crucial to measure the relative thickness of smoke produced by burning plastics.
-Such information determines visibility during a fire.
+Such information determines visibility during a fire to check if the smoke generated obscures vital safety signs such as exit signs in a building.
 This test exposes plastics to controlled flame or heat so the plastic produces smoke, though it doesn't necessarily determine other characteristics of the plastic's decomposition or burning.

-This test is interesting because it seeks to determine the minimum amount of oxygen necessary to produce a candle-like flame in a plastic.
+This fire testing method seeks to determine the minimum amount of oxygen necessary to produce a candle-like flame in a plastic to evaluate the material's flammability characteristics.
 It involves blowing in a mixture of oxygen and nitrogen and expressing the oxygen level as a percentage of volume.
 This method involves three separate procedures.

 • Procedure A: Igniting the top surface of the material